-PSG’s medical staff later conducted an MRI on Navas and announced that he has a tear in his femoral biceps.
+PSG’s medical staff later conducted an MRI on Navas and confirmed that he sustained a tear in his femoral biceps.

-Navas has not been a regular participant in PSG’s training sessions in recent days due to the injury.

-The Costa Rican goalkeeper has not been able to fully recover from the slight injury and will miss the season-defining fixture against Leipzig.
+Navas has not been a regular participant in training as of late due to his injury.
+He has not fully recovered from the ailment and thus, he will miss the season-defining fixture against Leipzig.